yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## Portfolio Creation

-Verify that approval is present using approval_lookup (Fund Manager or Finance Officer approval required).
+Verify that approval is present using verify_approval (Fund Manager or Finance Officer approval required).
 Obtain investor_id, initial_status (optional, default: 'active'), and fund_manager_approval or finance_officer_approval from (1).
 Verify that the investor has no existing active portfolio using lookup_portfolio_entities.
 Create the portfolio using address_portfolio.
 Create an audit entry for portfolio creation using record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**
 - Investor not found
 - Investor already has active portfolio
 - Required approval not provided